 Alternative investments, by definition, are hard to value, as they do not have readily available market prices.
-If the plan is required to submit audited financial statements with the Form 5500, plan investments must be reported in the financial statements following GAAP.
-Starting with plan years beginning after November 15, 2007, GAAP requires investments to be valued at fair value as defined in Financial Accounting Standards Board (FASB) Statement of Financial Accounting Standards No. 157, Fair Value Measurements (FAS 157).
-FAS 157 supports valuation techniques consistent with the market approach, income approach and/or cost approach to measure fair value.
+If the plan is required to submit audited financial statements with the Form 5500, plan investments must be reported in the financial statements at fair value as defined in Financial Accounting Standards Board (FASB) Accounting Standards CodificationTM (ASC) 820, Fair Value Measurement.
+FAS ASC 820 supports valuation techniques consistent with the market approach, income approach and/or cost approach to measure fair value.